Empty Wood/Poster Type Cases

 Model 2710 indexed electrotype case, as below right but without the central partition, and with six removable slotted vertical strips and additional short plain horizontal strips (1922).

-Other manufactures made similar cases.
 The typecases can be the same size as normal full-size cases, but are often larger.
-The plain case with the central bar can also accommodate four quarter cases.
+The plain case can also accommodate four quarter cases.
+Half size versions of the plain case were also made.

 - -